 - (E) Disposition of Allocated Excess Amount Attributable to Plan.
 The Plan Administrator will dispose of any allocated Excess Amounts described in and attributed to this Plan under Section 4.02(D) as provided in Section 4.03. - (F) Override.
 The Employer in Appendix B to its Adoption Agreement may specify overriding provisions which will apply to satisfy the requirements of Code §415 and the applicable regulations if the Employer maintains more than one 403(b) plan. - 4.03 DISPOSITION OF EXCESS ANNUAL ADDITIONS.
-If a Participant's Account exceeds the Annual Additions Limit for the Limitation Year, then the Plan Administrator will hold the Excess Amount in a separate account.
+If a Participant's Account exceeds the Annual Additions Limit for the Limitation Year, then the Plan may correct such excess in accordance with the Employee Plans Compliance Resolution System (EPCRS).
+Alternatively, the Plan Administrator may Administrator will hold the Excess Amount in a separate account.
 The Excess Amount held in the separate account is includible in the Participant's gross income (to the extent vested) for the taxable year in which the Employer Contributions exceed the Annual Additions Limit.
 This separate account will be treated as a separate contract to which 403(c) (or another application provision of the Code) applies.
 Amounts in the separate account may be distributed at any time, notwithstanding any other provisions of the Plan.